UoMResearchIT/matlab-novice/episodes/06-cond.md

 - A conditional statement block starts with an `if` and finishes with `end`.
 It can also include an `else`.
 - Use `elseif` to nest conditional statements.
 - Use `&&` (and), `||` (or) to combine logical operations.
+- Only one of the statement bodies is ever executed.
 ::::::::::::::::::::::::::::::::::::::::::::::::::